Chirag-ahir/JAVA-All-Basic/README.md

   >Inegral and Float literals: Integer and foat numbers<br>
   >Booleam literals: Represent True or False<br>
   >Char literals: Character value enclosed in single quotes<br>

+  What is meant by Java is plateform independent?<br>
+  Java is platform-independent because it uses a virtual machine.
+The Java programming language and all APIs are compiled into bytecodes.
+Bytecodes are effectively platform-independent.
+The virtual machine takes care of the differences between the bytecodes for the different platforms.